TUDelft-PRIME-Books/Linear-Algebra/Chapter2/MatrixVectorProduct.md

 ::::{prf:proof}

-Let's prove the first of the statements; the other statement goes in a similar fashion.
+We will prove the first of the two statements; the other statement goes in a similar fashion.
 There are several ways to derive the formula.
 Via the linear combination idea it may be the easiest.
 So assume

 $$
   A = [\,\mathbf{a_1}\,\,\,\mathbf{a_2}\,\,\,\ldots\,\,\,\mathbf{a_n}\,], \quad \mathbf{x} =
 \begin{bmatrix}    x_1 \\ x_2 \\ \vdots \\ \vdots \\ x_n  \end{bmatrix},
-  \quad \text{and}\quad
+  \quad
   \mathbf{y} =
 \begin{bmatrix}    y_1 \\ y_2 \\ \vdots \\ \vdots \\ y_n  \end{bmatrix}.
 $$